Rating places ministry among the top 1 percent of U.S. charities for fiscal sound management, accountability and transparency

 About Compassion International:

 Founded in 1952, Compassion International is a Christian child development organization that works to release children from poverty in Jesus’ name.
 Compassion revolutionized the fight against global poverty by working exclusively with the Church to lift children out of spiritual, economic, social and physical poverty.
-Compassion partners with nearly 7,000 churches in 26 countries to deliver its holistic child development program to over 1.8 million babies, children and young adults.
+Compassion partners with more than 7,000 churches in 26 countries to deliver its holistic child development program to over 1.9 million babies, children and young adults.
 It is the only child sponsorship program to be validated through independent, empirical research.
+For more about the ministry, visit compassion.com or follow them on Twitter @compassion.